venkattejaodela/codesoft1/README.md

-Internship Projects Collection
+# **Internship Projects Collection**

-This repository showcases all the assignments I completed during my internship.
-Each task includes source code, explanations, and output samples to demonstrate the working logic.
+This repository contains all the projects I completed during my internship.
+Each task includes the source code, logic explanation, and sample outputs to clearly demonstrate how the program works.

+---

-Task 1: Number Guessing Game
+## **📝 Task 1: Number Guessing Game**

-This is a Java-based console game where the system picks a secret number, and the user must identify it within a fixed number of tries.
-The game gives directional hints such as **“Too High”, “Too Low”, “Slightly High”, or “Slightly Low”** depending on how close the guess is.
-Scores are awarded based on how fast the number is guessed, and players may continue with multiple rounds.
+A Java console game where the computer selects a hidden number, and the user must guess it within limited attempts.
+The game provides helpful hints like **“Too High”, “Too Low”, “Slightly High”,** or **“Slightly Low”** based on how close the guess is.
+Scores are awarded depending on how quickly the number is found, and the user can play multiple rounds.

-Key Features:
+### **Key Features**

-* Random number generated between 1 to 100
+* Random number generated between **1–100**
-* 5 attempts available per round
+* **5 attempts** per round
-* Smart hints to guide the player
+* Intelligent hints for close guesses
-* Running score for all rounds
+* Cumulative score system
-* Replay option at the end of each game
+* Replay support
-* Simple and interactive console experience
+* Clean and interactive console UI

 ### **Technologies Used**

 * Java
-* `Scanner` class for input
+* `Scanner` for input
-* `Math.random()` for number generation
+* `Math.random()` for generating numbers

 ### **Example Output**